- Do I have to work with the Grants Office in writing my grant?

 - Whom do I need to notify about my grant proposal?

 You should begin by notifying your department chair and dean, especially if your teaching load could be affected by the grant.
-If college matching funds are required for your project, you will need the approval of your dean before you can proceed.
+If university matching funds are required for your project, you will need the approval of your dean before you can proceed.
 The Grants Office will be your resource for budget information, so it is important that you notify us early in the process.
 You should also contact people from whom you will need letters of support (or other forms of support documentation).

 Remember that involving the Grants Office in the early stages of grant writing will benefit you by making the grant writing process easier and more manageable.